bauhuasbadguy/Multipledatapresenter/README.md

 ===============

-I'm too lazy to add any more features unless I find something I might need in the future so if you want more bells and wistels feel free to fork the repository
+I'm too lazy to add any more features unless I find something I might need in the future so if you want more bells and whistles feel free to fork the repository.